manicolas2/zscaler-admin-app/README.md

 ### How to use
 ---
+1. Admin Role
+  - To show name of all admin role, `zia adminrole ls`.
+  - To show all information, use `--all` option. (`zia adminrole ls --all`)

-1. Admin User
+2. Admin User
   - To show name and login name of all admin users, `zia adminuser ls`.
   - To show all information, use `--all` option. (`zia adminuser ls --all`)
-  -

-2. URL Category
+3. URL Category
   - To show configured names of URL Categories, `zia urlcategory ls`.
   - To show all information, use `--all` option. (`zia urlcategory ls --all`)